 Complaints, Disputes and Discipline Policy

 Our Complaints, Disputes and Discipline Policy sets out the framework for resolving complaints, disputes and disciplinary action arising from a grievance, or an individual or organisation breaching an eligible policy of the sport.
-It works in combination with our other integrity policies that set out the required behaviour, or prohibit unacceptable behaviour.
-Section 7.0 Complaints procedures of the National Member Protection Policy provides further details.
+It works in combination with our other National Integrity Framework policies that set out the required behaviour, or prohibit unacceptable behaviour.

 The policy provides a number of options to resolve:

 - Alternative Dispute Resolution